delange/cosmosdb-spatial-query-perf/AzureDataFactory/README.md

 #### Step 4
-In Azure Data Factory import the ARM templates provide in this folder.
+In Azure Data Factory import the ARM templates provide in this folder: use the 'Build your own template in the editor' and load the arm_template.json, if the file does not load, just paste the content in the editor.
+Hit save, and provide the credential details for the services already provisioned in step 3.
 This will build up all 3 pipelines, and set the data sets.
 Adjust the activity settings to your naming convention of the resources.

 #### Pipe explained